 • What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
-This rbon - Carbon Intensity Scope 1&2 represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions nalized by sales, which allows for comparison between companies of different sizes. issuers within the portfolio identified as having a credible transition strategy in accordance with the Investment ager's proprietary methodology. inve G Exclusionary screens - see "What are the binding elements of the investment strategy used to select the stments to attain each of the environmental or social characteristics promoted by this financial product?" below for ils on the exclusions.
-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? lot a intends to make and how does the sustainable investment contribute to such objectives? pplicable Not a intends to make and how does the sustainable investment contribute to such objectives? pplicable How do the sustainable investments that the financial product partially intends to make, no cause significant harm to any environmental or social sustainable investment objective? l l l l l l l l l l l l l l l l l l l pplicable How do the sustainable investments that the financial product partially intends to make, no cause significant harm to any environmental or social sustainable investment objective? pplicable How have the indicators for adverse impacts on sustainability factors been taken l l l l l l l l l l l l l l l l l l l pplicable How do the sustainable investments that the financial product partially intends to make, no cause significant harm to any environmental or social sustainable investment objective? pplicable How have the indicators for adverse impacts on sustainability factors been taken into account?
+This bon - Carbon Intensity Scope 1&2 represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emission palized by sales, which allows for comparison between companies of different sizes. ssuers within the portfolio identified as having a credible transition strategy in accordance with the Investment ager's proprietary methodology. inves G Exclusionary screens - see "What are the binding elements of the investment strategy used to select the truents to attain each of the environmental or social characteristics promoted by this financial product?" below for the exclusions. i What are the objectives of the sustainable investments that the financial product partially ntends to make and how does the sustainable investment contribute to such objectives?
+Not ap ntends to make and how does the sustainable investment contribute to such objectives? oplicable Not ap ntends to make and how does the sustainable investment contribute to such objectives?
+Splicable How do the sustainable investments that the financial product partially intends to make, as a significant harm to any environmental or social sustainable investment objective?
+Not ap How do the sustainable investments that the financial product partially intends to make, a use significant harm to any environmental or social sustainable investment objective? ----------------------------------- Not ap ntends to make and how does the sustainable investment contribute to such objectives?
+Splicable How do the sustainable investments that the financial product partially intends to make, a cause significant harm to any environmental or social sustainable investment objective?
+Splicable How have the indicators for adverse impacts on sustainability factors been taken into account?
+Not ap pplicable How do the sustainable investments that the financial product partially intends to make, ause significant harm to any environmental or social sustainable investment objective?
+The population of the sustainable investment of the population of the population of the sustainable investment objective?
+The population of the sustainable investment objective?